giorgiasorr/pos-tagging-multilingual/README.md

 [Brill Based]
 - Run Brill.py ;
 - On running Brill.py, the Accuracy, Macro & Micro average F1-Score values will be calculated and printed for English, Italian & French data.
-Estimated time : 1 Hour

 [HMM English]
-- Run hmm_en.py ;
+- Run hmm_en.py using an external server, such as IMS Phoenix Server.
 - On running hmm_en.py, the Accuracy, Macro & Micro average F1-Score values will be calculated and printed for the English data.

 [HMM Italian]